usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>Electronic Records Archive (ERA) ERA 2.0, represents a significant upgrade from the functionality of ERA 1.0, which does not include full text search capability for federal archival records.&nbsp; ERA 2.0 is utilizing Elasticsearch, and will include a variety of search options.
+      <p><strong>Update: </strong>Electronic Records Archive (ERA) ERA 2.0, represents a significant upgrade from the functionality of ERA 1.0, which does not include full text search capability for federal archival records.&nbsp; ERA 2.0 is utilizing Elasticsearch, and will include a variety of search options.
 Design work is ongoing with respect to visualization of search results, clustering, and concept searching.
 NARA is fully committed to robust search functionality in ERA 2.0, as it is developed.</p>
       </td>
       <td>
       <p>4.3</p>